GSA/challenges-and-prizes/_posts/2020-07-28-winner-q-a-with-tim-mackey-of-s-3-research-llc.md

 Keep going with your ideas and innovation.
 Though we’ve had success with the challenge and our SBIR, that’s only come after numerous papers getting rejected, grants going unfunded, and investors saying that the problem we are addressing is not important or can’t make money.
 If you believe in what you are doing, you really have no choice but to follow it.
 However, belief is never enough, it’s the hard work, late nights, and dedication of your team, and of course a bit of luck and circumstance created by that hard work that will get you closer to where you are trying to go.
 And when you get there, you just have to keep pushing.

 ## CLOSING

+**Is there anything else that you’d like to share that we haven’t asked you?**

 I just want to express my thanks to all the people at the NIH and specifically the NIDA SBIR program.
 They are the reason why our innovation is being translated into something that will directly impact people’s lives, and hopefully, help bring an end to this terrible opioid epidemic.